Biden to impose South Africa travel ban to combat new COVID-19 variant: CDC

 Biden on Monday is also reimposing an entry ban on nearly all non-US travellers who have been in Brazil, the United Kingdom, Ireland and 26 countries in Europe that allow travel across open borders.

-"We are adding South Africa to the restricted list because of the concerning variant present that has already spread beyond South Africa," said Dr Anne Schuchat, the CDC's principal deputy director, in an interview Sunday.
+"We are adding South Africa to the restricted list because of the concerning variant present that has already spread beyond South Africa," said Dr Anne Schuchat, the CDC's principal deputy director, in an interview on Sunday (Jan 24).

 Biden, who took office on Wednesday, is taking an aggressive approach to combating the spread of the virus after Trump rejected mandates sought by US health agencies.